 One would think that governments, which both regulate and derive considerable tax revenue from the alcohol industry, would properly inform the public of health risks.
 As it turns out, they've largely abdicated the role, leaving alcohol producers to set the terms.

 Canadians spent $22.1 billion on alcohol last year.
 It killed 5,082 Canadians in 2015.
 In total, some 77,000 people were hospitalized because of drinking in 2016—liver cirrhosis, withdrawal, alcohol use disorder, and much more—which was even more than from heart attacks.
-More than 200 diseases and conditions are linked to drinking, including major depression, strokes, and heart disease.
+Over 200 diseases and conditions are linked to drinking, including major depression, strokes, heart disease.
 When it comes to cancer prevention, there isn’t considered to be any “safe limit” of alcohol consumption.

 According to a 2010 study by legendary neuropsychopharmacologist David Nutt, alcohol abuse is more harmful to the user and society than every other major drug including heroin and crack cocaine.
 Such impacts often manifest far slower than other overdoses, yet they’re still the direct result of chronic drug abuse.

 My ignorance on the harms wasn’t particularly anomalous.
-Stockwell said that only 25 percent of drinkers in most of Canada are aware of alcohol’s relationship to cancer or low-risk drinking guidelines (ten drinks a week for women with no more than three drinks in a single session, 15 drinks a week for men with no more than four drinks at a time—and two “rest days” per week).
+Stockwell said that only 25 percent of drinkers in most of Canada are aware of alcohol’s relationship to cancer or low-risk drinking guidelines (10 drinks a week for women with no more than three drinks in a single session, 15 drinks a week for men with no more than four drinks at a time—and two “rest days” per week).

 According to experts, this is almost entirely because of lax policy decisions by Canadian governments—including a failure to require tobacco-like warning stickers on bottles and cans, or embark on a nationwide negative marketing campaign, or restricting how the alcohol industry can advertise.
 But when you make $6.1 billion a year from something, perhaps you’re a little less inclined to criticize it.

-Ann Dowsett Johnston, journalist and author of Drink: The Intimate Relationship Between Women and Alcohol, said in an interview with VICE Canada that there are three main factors that influence how people drink: marketing, pricing, and accessibility.
+Ann Dowsett Johnston, journalist and author of Drink: The Intimate Relationship Between Women and Alcohol, said in an interview with VICE Canada that there are three main factors that influence how people drink: marketing, pricing and accessibility.
 Each of the policies vary a great deal from province to province.
-But Stockwell said that in order to implement something like minimum pricing linked to alcohol strength—which saw a ten percent increase in price result in a 22 percent decline in high-strength beer purchases during a 2012 study—the public needs to have a very solid awareness of health risks.
+But Stockwell said that in order to implement something like minimum pricing linked to alcohol strength—which saw a 10 percent increase in price result in a 22 percent decline in high-strength beer purchases during a 2012 study—the public needs to have a very solid awareness of health risks.

 Warning stickers on bottles and cans, like the ones on cigarette packs, are a great start from a harm reduction point of view; while there’s still not a clear link established between increased knowledge and quitting, it can initiate a higher rate of intention to quit—an important first step in the process.

 But that’s based on research about the US warning label system, which Stockwell said is “pretty moot because the labels are so bad.”
-First introduced in 1988, the Alcoholic Beverage Labeling Act requires a small black and white label that informs users of risks of impaired drinking and fetal alcohol spectrum disorders: These are facts that most people know.
+First introduced in 1988, the Alcoholic Beverage Labeling Act requires a small black and white label that informs users of risks of impaired drinking and fetal alcohol spectrum disorders: facts that most people know.